Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists for Conducting or Inciting Secession: Mainland China

-At a joint press conference on the release of the Guidelines, Chen Binhua, spokesperson for the Taiwan Affairs Office, said: "It is reasonable, justified and legal to punish die-hard "Taiwan independence" elements for splitting the country and inciting the crime of splitting the country in accordance with the law."
+At a joint press conference on the release of the Guidelines, Taiwan Affairs Office spokesperson Chen Binhua said that "It is reasonable, justified and legal to punish diehard "Taiwan independence" elements for splitting the country and inciting the crime of splitting the country in accordance with the law."
 He also said that the relevant measures only target a very small number of people and their criminal acts, and do not involve the vast majority of Taiwanese people.
-On August 7, the Taiwan Affairs Office) added a column on its official website entitled "Punishing die-hard Taiwan independence elements in accordance with the law" and published a reporting email address to collect clues about Taiwan independence crimes.
-The column listed 10 people in the "List of die-hard Taiwan independence elements" on the website, including Su Tseng-chang, You Si-kun, Joseph Wu, Hsiao Bi-khim, Wellington Koo, Tsai Chi-chang, Ker Chien-ming, Lin Fei-fan, Chen Jiau-hua, and Wang Ting-yu.
+On 7 August, the Taiwan Affairs Office added a column on its official website entitled "Punishing diehard Taiwan independence elements in accordance with the law" and published a reporting email address to collect clues about Taiwan independence crimes.
+The column listed 10 people in the "List of diehard Taiwan independence elements" on the website, including Su Tseng-chang, You Si-kun, Joseph Wu, Hsiao Bi-khim, Wellington Koo, Tsai Chi-chang, Ker Chien-ming, Lin Fei-fan, Chen Jiau-hua, and Wang Ting-yu.